Illustration showing basic methods to check gold purity at home

 • Caution: This test requires practice and an experienced hand to accurately interpret the results.
 A poorly performed test can lead to misjudgment, so it’s best left to professionals.

 • This method is often used by goldsmiths and jewelers, as the color of the gold line can help identify its purity when compared with known pure gold standards.
+The touchstone method is one of the most reliable traditional gold testing techniques.